 Mahler & LeWitt Studios Spoleto, Umbria, Italy

-Our last session of the year is taking place at the moment – please check the ‘Residents’ section for more details.
-You can find details about our recent exhibition and new artist edition with Allison Katz, ‘Traforati 2019’, below.
-Also, please click the letter icon to join our mailing list and keep up to date with news and opportunities.
+Our 2019 residencies have been concluded – please check the ‘Residents’ section for further information.
+You can find details about recent and upcoming exhibitions and events below.
+Please click the letter icon to join our mailing list and keep up to date with news and opportunities.